DavidRamosSal/kitty-sessionizer/README.md

 watcher sessionizer/watcher.py
 ```

+**Note:** A json file contaning a serialized version of the OS Window state will be stored at the kitty configuration folder (eg. `.config/kitty/state.json`)

 ## Limitations
 - Window start might be a bit slower due to the watcher script.
 - Window size is not restored.